Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Speak [[B1]] German**
     If your child is 18 years old, they must speak B1 German.
 If they are 16 or 17 years old, there is no language requirement.
 - [ ] **Be supported by your income**
-    Your income and your spouse's income must cover your child's cost of living.
+    You, your spouse and your child's income must cover your child's cost of living.

 If one parent is a German citizen, your child could get permanent residence in 3 years.